Zeltta/QR-Connect-Integrations-Guide/README.md

-# Custom data integrations

-To create data integrations, dashboards and reports that go beyond QR Connect's current features, you can import your data into data analysis programs using an API request.
+To create dashboards and reports that go beyond QR Connect's current features, you can import your data into data analysis programs using an API request.

-This guide uses Google sheets but the basic principles will also apply to other data analysis programs like Microsoft's Excel and Power BI.
+This guide uses Google sheets but the basic principles will also apply to other data analysis programs like Excel and Power BI.

 <br/>